ssolan5/Glean/README.md

 A Python-based enrichment tool that gathers information about domains, IP addresses, and URLs using external intelligence sources like WHOIS, VirusTotal, and other open APIs

 ![monocle](Images/monocle.png)

+Please note: No LLMs were used to generate this code, I coded this entirely by myself in vim.

 ## Set up environment